lrondi/ETL-project/README.md

 - We first loaded up the csv file as a dataframe on a jupyter notebook using Pandas.
 We selected the columns that were of interest to us and got rid of the rows with NA values.
 - We created a list of the unique species on the dataframe.
 - We used this list to make API requests to the WORMS server (http://www.marinespecies.org/rest/) to get the AphiaID for each species.
-- With this information, we looped through each species website, scraped the taxonomy and created a dictionary with the results.
+- With this information, we looped through each species website (the url for each species is composed of a fixed path plus the AphiaID of each species), scraped the taxonomy and created a dictionary with the results.
 - Most of the species taxonomy is composed of 8 ranks: Kingdom, Phyllum, Class, Subclass, Family, Order, Genus and Species.
 But for some of the species there was an extra category, which wasn't always the same (sometimes it was a Suborder, or Subspecies, etc).
-We dediced to work with the species that had only the 8 ranks, to simplify the analysis.
+We decided to work with the species that had only the 8 ranks, to simplify the analysis.
 Even though we eliminated some records, we ended up with a dataframe comprising more than 200,000 rows.
 - We then merged the different dataframes into a final one containing all the selected information from the NOAA csv file and the taxonomy from WORMS.
 This dataframe contains, for each species, its scientific name, AphiaID, all its taxonomic information, the vernacular name of its category, its location (latitude and longitude) and its locality.